 Strong Foundation for Drug Treatment Aftercare

-Addiction is extremely complex, and unfortunately, many of those affected by addiction experience relapse.
-At Footprints Beachside Recovery in Treasure Island, Florida, clients learn that relapse is a process, and not an event.
+Addiction is a highly complex condition, and unfortunately, many of those affected by addiction will experience relapse.
+At Footprints Beachside Recovery in Treasure Island, Florida, clients learn that relapse is a process and not an event.
 Sometimes, that process can start weeks or even months before the physical relapse.
-Many addiction rehab & treatment centers only focus on treating substance abuse but do not provide a relapse prevention program.
+Many addiction rehab and treatment centers only focus on treating substance abuse but do not provide a relapse prevention program.

-Phase 1: Emotional Relapse
+Phase 1 – Emotional Relapse

-Phase 2: Mental Relapse
+Phase 2 – Mental Relapse

 The second stage of relapse is mental.
 Ignoring one’s emotions leads to this stage of relapse.
 Skipping group or individual therapy is often a warning sign.
 To help prevent mental relapse, a change of scenery or a short-term distraction could help.

-Phase 3: Physical Relapse
+Phase 3 – Physical Relapse